We’ll help your family get the answers you deserve.

-Here we explain whether you may wish to bring a claim for damages, whether an inquest may be appropriate, or both.
-We will guide you through the process from start to finish.
+You may be notified there is a coroner’s inquest, or you might wish to bring a claim for damages.
+Here we guide you through the process from start to finish.

 What is the difference between a fatal claim and an inquest?